 There are also options to dine-in in your own suite, or you can choose from a wide-range of stunning ‘destination dining’ choices around the island for a more intimate dining experience.

-The island is very family friendly, running a complimentary kids club for those who are between the ages of 4 and 12.
+The island is very family friendly, running a complimentary kids' club for those who are between the ages of 4 and 12.
 Younger children need to be accompanied by an adult.
-It’s open daily from 9am - 6pm and schedules activities such as nature walks, palm leaf folding, crafts, storytelling, crab races, sand castle building and talent shows.
+It’s open daily from 9am to 6pm and schedules activities such as nature walks, palm leaf folding, crafts, storytelling, crab races, sand castle building and talent shows.
 The restaurants are flexible regarding children’s food and babysitting can also be arranged with 24 hours’ notice.

 Facilities and activities

 There's plenty to do on Maalifushi to keep everyone as busy or relaxed as they choose.
-On land there's the 44 metre free-form pool, which sits between the bar and restaurant and has been designed to weave around ‘islands’ of palm trees.
+On land there's the 44-meter free-form pool, which sits between the bar and restaurant and has been designed to weave around ‘islands’ of palm trees.
 There’s also a library, a games room, a gym, a shop, free bicycles and daily complimentary yoga sessions.

 The snorkeling over the house reef is fabulous and a highlight of the island.
-Snorkeling equipment, catamarans, windsurfs, kayaks and paddle boards are all provided on a complimentary basis.
-Those who like more adrenaline-fueled activities can try waterskiing, wake boarding or scuba-diving.
-Sunset cruises and private boat hire are also popular among guests and there is a surfing school operating from the hotel with a premier break suitable for all levels about 25 minutes boat ride from the hotel (those interested in surfing lessons should be aware lessons cost approximately $300-400 per lesson).
+Snorkeling equipment, catamarans, windsurfs, kayaks and paddleboards are all provided on a complimentary basis.
+Those who like more adrenaline-fueled activities can try waterskiing, wakeboarding or scuba-diving.
+Sunset cruises and private boat hire are also popular among guests and there is a surfing school operating from the hotel with a premier break suitable for all levels about 25 minutes' boat ride from the hotel (those interested in surfing lessons should be aware lessons cost approximately $300-400 per lesson).

 Maalifushi has its own PADI dive center.
 You can take a 'Discover' scuba lesson if you're new to the sport, and there are various open-water and advanced diving courses available, as well as nitrox dives.
 There are 20 local dive sites and three scheduled boat dives each day, which are between 10 and 45 minutes away from the resort.
 Shore diving is also possible on the house reef, as well as night diving.

-The beautiful and extensive COMO Shambhala Spa specializes in holistic wellness and Asian-inspired therapies, including signature massages, facials and reflexology.
+The beautiful and extensive COMO Shambhala Spa specialises in holistic wellness and Asian-inspired therapies, including signature massages, facials and reflexology.
 There are eight over-water, ocean-facing treatment rooms, as well as a steam room, sauna, pool, open air yoga pavilion and fitness center.